nmasahiro/kalman-filter/README.md

 # kalman-filter

-Kalman Filter implementation by Python
+Kalman Filter implementation by Scala and Python